 - Canada’s biggest cross-country network.
 A total of 55km of groomed trails make this a popular choice for cross-country skiers.

-- A range of accommodation – from budget through to high-end vacation homes.
+- A range of accommodation for families of every shape and size – from budget through to high-end vacation homes.

-- While Silver Star labels all accommodation as ski-in ski-out, not all strictly is.
+- While Silver Star labels all accommodation as ski-in ski-out, not all strictly is (but you're incredibly close!)

 - The kids’ activity area (with tubing, ice-skating and more) is separate from the village.

-- The village is small and the restaurant choices are limited, although decent.
+- The village is small and the restaurant choices are limited, although offer great dining.

-- While there’s a good après scene, this is not Whistler or Banff.
-The one nightclub was shut during the 2014/15 season due to a fire.
+- While there’s a good après scene, this is not Whistler or Banff (more of a locals' vibe).

 Arriving at Silver Star Ski Resort for the first time, visitors could be forgiven for thinking they’d driven on to a Western movie set, albeit a wacky one.
 All of the buildings are weatherboard and a patchwork of bright, happy colors.
-Silver Star’s mid-mountain village is not a place where you’ll get lost, since it’s tiny.
-A central ski “plaza” is surrounded by restaurants, cafes, shops, hotels, bars and the ski school.
-In keeping with the Western movie theme, the ski school has a rooftop bell that’s rung to start class.
+Silver Star’s mid-mountain village is not a place where you’ll get lost, since it’s tiny and its central ski “plaza” is surrounded by many restaurants and cafes, shops, hotels, bars, and the ski school.
+It's this uniqueness of the resort makes Silver Star a perfect option for everyone, especially families.

 The quality of skiing at Silver Star ski area is impressive.
 Although there are only six main lifts (not including the magic carpets and connecting T-bar), these lifts service an enormous spread of terrain.

-Intermediates will also have a field day on the Front Side where there are some nicely gladed areas where they can try their hand at some tree skiing – particularly down in the Silver Woods area.
+Intermediates will have a field day on the Front Side where there are some nicely gladed areas where they can try their hand at some tree skiing – particularly down in the Silver Woods area, which tends to be a little quieter.
+Simple Pleasures run boasts some fantastic skiing!
+The tree runs are unlike others where there are lots of space between them - the tree runs, especially in the Powder Gulch area can be rather tight.

-Shredders and park rats wanting to test their skills will head straight for the Rockstar Terrain Park, though lapping the park requires the long Comet Express.
-There is also a snow-cross course.
+Shredders and park rats wanting to test their skills will head straight for the Silver Star Terrain Park, though lapping the park requires the long Comet Express.
+One of the most impressive park set-ups in Canada, Silver Star has perfectly sculpted table-tops, kickers, rails and boxes, with individual lanes for beginners through to advanced skiers and snowboarders (Small to X-Large Lanes).

 Silver Star has two areas set aside for night skiing – off the slow old double Summit Chair and Silver Queen Chair.